spencerthayer/2024-Election-Polling-Analysis/readme.md

 **Implementation Note**:

 - The variance is reported as a single numerical value representing the average squared difference between actual and predicted values, providing insight into the model's prediction accuracy.
+- Ensure that the target variables are compatible when combining `'pct'` and `'favorable'`.
+If they represent different constructs, consider training separate models or standardizing them appropriately.

 ---